 We generally recommend going for 3000 rather than 4000, since there is no real advantage to a 4000 level class and it may appear that you are asking for a more advanced course.
 3000 is still upper level and will meet your needs as such.

 Applications/Implications are typically a bit of a struggle.
-The idea here is that you must show that your learning will change the way you face NEW situations.
-Theoretically, this will prove that the knowledge you have gained is not situation-specific...that you can utilize it in perhaps a very different environment from where you learned it.
+The idea here is that you must show that your learning will change the way you face new situations.
+Theoretically, this will prove that the knowledge you have gained is not situation-specific and you can utilize it in perhaps a very different environment from where you learned it.
 The Guidebook suggests writing about how you might approach future opportunities.
 Most students seem to find it easiest to apply the learning to new situations that are personal in nature.
-For example, you could show that the communication skills you acquired in a corporate setting can (or could) be applicable in your personal life as you take a leadership role in your neighborhood crime watch program (you could write about leading meetings, creating flyers, etc.) These situations can be real or theoretical...maybe you have a friend that is a high school teacher who could benefit from some of the same communication techniques in the classroom.
+For example, you could show that the communication skills you acquired in a corporate setting can (or could) be applicable in your personal life as you take a leadership role in your neighborhood crime watch program (you could write about leading meetings, creating flyers, etc.) These situations can be real or theoretical--maybe you have a friend that is a high school teacher who could benefit from some of the same communication techniques in the classroom.

 Regarding your question about MISM 3310, the College of Business says that if you earn credit for it in the portfolio, it will serve as the prerequisite for 4330, but they also recommend that you make sure you indeed have the background to prepare you sufficiently for 4330.
-If you have further questions on this, you can call Shirley Mitchell, in the College of Business at (214) 333-5297.
+If you have further questions on this, you can call the College of Business at (214) 333-5297.